Form I-130 Petition for Alien Relative

 Who Can’t File Form I-130?

-Importantly, there are a few exceptions as to who may file Form I-130.
+Importantly, there are a few exceptions regarding who may file Form I-130.
 Even if you can show a legally valid relationship, you cannot sponsor the following individuals with an I-130.

 - Grandparents